ValentinZarate/bib_functions/Search Cylce/cylce.md

 ### Steps involved:

 #### 1. **Initial Seed Studies dataset:**
    - Create the seed studies dataset using traditional search methods.
 Employ a keyword sequence (with boolean operators and truncation, for example) and search engines like Google Scholar (we can avoid paid or exclusive search engines like Scopus or Web of Science).
-This will give you a first and quickly filtered (by title, abstract and keywords for example) dataset of studies, it is not a problem if studies are missing.
+This will give you a first and quickly filtered (by title, abstract and keywords for example) dataset of studies, it is not a problem if studies are missing in this step.
    - This initial dataset will be called Seed Studies '0' (SS<sub>0</sub>).
 These studies should be organized in a reference manager software like Zotero, Mendeley, or EndNote to provide the correct format (BibTeX) for the next steps.
    - SS<sub>0</sub> dataset will be included in the final dataset (FD), which will be used for the systematic analysis.